 window menu append submenu ... requires two string parameters to perform the append:

 The first string parameter identifies the menu or submenu to which the new submenu is to be attached.

 Note that the predefined User menu is known as stUser, while the predefined submenus are known as stUserData, stUserGraphics, and stUserStatistics, respectively.

 The second string parameter identifies the name of the new submenu.

-Thus a complete command to append a Meta-Analysis submenu to the predefined User menu would be
+Thus a complete command to append an Community-contributed meta-analysis submenu to the predefined User menu would be

-User-defined menu items can also be appended to the User menu of Stata 8, to any of its predefined submenus (Data, Graphics, Statistics), or to any user-defined submenu previously appended to the menu system.
+User-defined menu items can also be appended to the User menu of Stata, to any of its predefined submenus (Data, Graphics, Statistics), or to any user-defined submenu previously appended to the menu system.

 window menu append item ... requires three string parameters to perform the append:

 The first string parameter identifies the menu or submenu to which the new menu item is to be attached.